4hlberg/SesamO365Integration/readme.md

 }

-Example of System in Sesam
+Example of O365 system config in Sesam

 {
   "_id": "O365",